GVenters/CloudNativePrinciples/README.md

 ## Interoperability
-Consideration must be given to
+Consideration must be given to platform lock-in and interoperability with other platforms and systems.
+Where lock-in is acceptable, this should be documented and agreed with the business (with coverage of the potential costs of migration, if required).